 Lamarche won a scholarship to study for a Masters of Business Administration at the University of California at Berkeley, then a hotbed of America’s anti-Vietnam war and hippie movement.
 There, she stuck to her studies to “graduate in one year, get into business and earn my own money.”

 After graduation, she turned down a job with Bank of America Corp.
-(BAC) to join a French state-owned institution that helped small businesses export.
+(BAC:US) to join a French state-owned institution that helped small businesses export.
 She quit a few months later after realizing she was paid less than her male colleagues.

 She called back Bank of America, working in Paris and London, helping to arrange financing for companies such as Algeria’s state-owned gas producer Sonatrach, and forging friendships with executives such as Christophe de Margerie, who heads French oil company Total SA.